hongtaoh/hongtaoh.github.io/content/en/blog/2020-11-02-embed-observable-notebook-in-blogs.md

 ---
 Embedding an Observable notebook in a Hugo blog post is no different than [embedding it in a stand alone webpage](/en/2020/11/02/exporting-observable-notebook/).
 Also, you can read [this tutorial](https://visionscarto.net/observable-jekyll/) on [Observable Jekyll](https://visionscarto.net/observable-jekyll/).
 Although it used Jekyll as an example, it's exactly the same for Hugo.

-# Direct embedding through `iframe`
+## Direct embedding through `iframe`

 You can embed a visualization on ObservableHQ directly through an `iframe`.
-I talked it about how to do it [here](en/2020/11/02/exporting-observable-notebook/#embed-directly-via-iframe).
+I talked about how to do it [here](en/2020/11/02/exporting-observable-notebook/#embed-directly-via-iframe).

 This is the result: